theheraldproject/theheraldproject.github.io/bluetooth/os.md

 ## iOS doesn't always re-report its power state on resumption of Bluetooth scanning

-iOS will report it's 'Central' and 'Peripheral' manager power states as callbacks.
+iOS will report its 'Central' and 'Peripheral' manager power states as callbacks.
 Sometimes when Bluetooth is suspended and resumed there will be a poweredOff message without a corresponding poweredOn message, even though the device itself is visibly chatting over Bluetooth.